What Your Thyroid Test Results Really Mean

 If Your Doctor Won’t Order a Full Thyroid Panel for You

-My sincere hope that your doctor is willing to order all of the labs listed above and then use the optimal reference ranges while working with you to restore your thyroid function.
+My sincere hope is that your doctor is willing to order all of the labs listed above and then use the optimal reference ranges while working with you to restore your thyroid function.
 However, if that is not the case, I have partnered with a lab company called My Labs for Life so that you can easily order your own lab tests online.
-You can order a complete thyroid panel here, and take your results back to your physician to have them reviewed.
+You can order a complete thyroid panel and take your results back to your physician to have them reviewed.

 The Myers Way® to Support Thyroid Health

-The Myers Way® Multivitamin is tailor-made to help promote optimal thyroid function.
+The Myers Way® Multivitamin is tailor-made to help support optimal thyroid function.
 I personally lived with thyroid issues.
 I’ve spent my career perfecting the art of supporting thyroid health for myself, the patients in my clinic, and, now, anyone who wants to support healthy thyroid and adrenal function.
 I custom-formulated this multi to be the perfect multivitamin for virtually everyone.
 However, I created it for those with thyroid dysfunction in mind.
 In fact, ALL of my patients with hypo- or hyperthyroidism, including Hashimoto’s and Graves’ disease, had my daily multivitamin in their treatment plans.